Do-it-Yourself: Safety Equipment

 As representatives of West Marine, we're tempted to present an extensive list of "must have" equipment.
 As boaters ourselves, who have experienced the "sticker shock" of purchasing a new vessel, we know how the extras can add up to a lot of cash.
 We'll therefore try to take a moderate approach, and suggest some key safety products you will want.
 Helping you equip your new boat with what you really need is good customer service, good for our bottom line, and good for promoting safety on the waterways.

-Most recent statistics show that boating accidents in the United States account for about 700 deaths, nearly 4,000 injuries, and over $40 million in property damage annually.
+In 2016, the Coast Guard counted 4,463 accidents that involved 701 deaths, 2,678 injuries and approximately $49 million dollars of damage to property as a result of recreational boating accidents.
 Most boating fatalities—over half of all cases—happen because a vessel capsizes or somebody falls overboard.
-Of those who drown, 87 percent are not wearing a life jacket.
+Of those who drowned last year, 84 percent were not wearing a life jacket.
 In most states children are required to wear a Personal Flotation Device, but adults can use their discretion, and many boaters choose to leave the PFD sitting in a locker.
 When an emergency happens, the PFD in the lazarette is useless.

 If boaters go overboard with or without a lifejacket, getting hoisted back aboard is the most daunting challenge.
 Extensive testing of Crew Overboard Recovery gear in San Francisco Bay produced a clear consensus that one product, the Lifesling, is a great device for getting a person back to the boat and aboard safely.
 The Lifesling2 includes a flotation collar (a hybrid of a traditional horseshoe buoy and a helicopter rescue sling) with 125' of floating retrieving line.
 It can be towed to the victim so they do not need to swim after it, and then used as a lifting sling (using a separate hoisting tackle).
 The Lifesling Inflatable combines these capabilities with the compactness and throwability of a rescue throw rope bag, inflating instantly on hitting the water.